TheRandomMelon/Histacom/README.md

 * Add more story elements.

 ## Building
-Histacom 2 is currently being developed in Microsoft Visual Studio 2017.
-Visual Studio 2015 has also been proven to work.
+Histacom is currently being developed in Microsoft Visual Studio 2019.
 If you are using a different IDE, please do so with caution.
 We cannot guarantee the stability of other IDEs.

 Load the ``.sln`` project file into Visual Studio and compile.
 No further steps are required.
 This list may grow in the future.